dhh1128/codecraft.co/my-first-tangle-with-the-tower-of-babel.md

 I think the answer may lie in <a title="6 Strategies to Simplify Software" href="smart-geeks-think-like-cheerleaders.md">system thinking</a> may help.
 I'm now studying shared transactional memory, actor systems, variants of declarative programming, and so forth.
 I'm not sure where I'll end up, but I plan to blog about my discoveries as I go along.
 Look for posts in the "better programming language" category...

 I am also very interested in your insights. <span style="color:#000080;">What do you think would make a new programming language not just fun or interesting, but so compelling that you'd have to master it and tell all your friends?</span>

----

-Julie Jones (2013-09-08 22:19:18)

-I think you really hit the nail on the head with "change the way we think".
-Of all the languages that come and gone none have really changed the way we think about solving problems in the last thirty years.
-There have been a few that had potential, but I can't think of any that brought a new paradigm to light.
-Erlang is the only one I can think of that has picked up a decent following by managing to make one previously hard thing easy (multi-processing), but it is hardly revolutionary.